You Can’t Afford To Miss These Places When Planning A Visit To Mumbai

 Jehangir Art Gallery is a famous art gallery in Mumbai which was founded by Sir Cowasji Jehangir.
 One of the most common places in Mumbai which people visit.
 You can enjoy the art here.

-– It is located on the 161B, Mahatma Gandhi Road, Kala Ghoda, Fort, Mumbai, India.
+– It is located on 161B, Mahatma Gandhi Road, Kala Ghoda, Fort, Mumbai, India.

 15. Water Kingdom

-It is a family- friendly water park which has high speed slides, wave pools, lazy river and even kiddie attractions.
-The most fun loving place in Mumbai you can visit.
+It is a family-friendly water park that has high-speed slides, wave pools, a lazy river, and even kiddie attractions.
+The most fun-loving place in Mumbai you can visit.

-– It closes everyday by 6:30 p.m and the entry fee for per person is 690rs.
+– It closes every day by 6:30 p.m and the entry fee per person is 690rs.

 16. Taraporewala Aquarium

-Taraporewala Aquarium is one of the most oldest aquarium in India.
-It is one of the most attracting place in Mumbai.
-They host marine and fresh water fishes.
+Taraporewala Aquarium is one of the oldest aquariums in India.
+It is one of the most attractive places in Mumbai.
+They host marine and freshwater fishes.

 – It is located on Netaji Subhash Chandra Bose Road, Marine Drive, near Charni Road Railway Station, Mumbai, India.